These Ski Resorts Lead the Pack on Sustainability in the West

 Kjell Linder/ Getty Images

 In an effort to maintain the title of Spring Skiing Capital for its famously long snow season, the soon-to-be formerly-named Squaw-Alpine is constantly greening up their property.
 More recent efforts include quadrupling the size of its Protect Our Winters carpooling parking lot, switching to more durable stone paper trail maps, and investing heavily in high-efficiency snowmaking machinery.
-This year, the resort made headlines when it reached its goal of running 100 percent on renewable energy—the first resort to do so.
+In 2019, the resort made headlines when it reached its goal of running 100 percent on renewable energy—the first resort to do so.
 With this change, the resort expects to cut its carbon footprint in half.
 That’s on top of being the first ski resort to ban plastic bottles through its “Drink Mountain Tap” campaign.
 Instead, Squaw sells refillable bottles, at the same price as plastic, that are slim enough to slip into your ski jacket.
 Also in the works: An initiative to find a new name for this 21st-century resort that isn’t quite so trapped in the Gold Rush.